Critical thinking training: from basics to reliable strategies you can use

 1. Critical thinking – what it is and why it matters in business

 A big part of our thinking is biased, distorted, uninformed or even prejudiced.
 We tend to think that it is in our nature to be so.
 But irrational thinking is costly for us in quality of life and in some cases also in money.
-Critical thinking is the way of thinking in which we improve the quality of our thinking.
+In brief, critical thinking is the way of thinking in which we improve the quality of our thinking.
 We do it by taking charge of the structures inherent and imposing intellectual standards upon them.
-Critical thinking training can help in this endeavor.
+Thus, critical thinking training can help in this endeavor.

 In his book, An Experiment in the Development of Critical Thinking, Edward Glaser defines critical thinking as an ability that involves 3 things: